sugun-yadla/ShopHop/README.md

     This table helps track the products each user is interested in for price monitoring and allows users to see the price history of their saved items.

 * Purpose:
     This table plays a crucial role in the weekly price tracking process.
 When the weekly cron job runs, it checks the prices of all the items saved in the `shophop_saveditem` table.
 The cron job compares the current price of each product with the saved price.
 If there is a price drop for any item, the system notifies the respective user about the updated price.
 This ensures users are always alerted to any changes in the prices of the products they are monitoring.

+3. `⁠shophop_productData`
+Stores the latest prices for grocery categories.
+* Usage:
+    category ⁠: Name of the grocery category (e.g., "Eggs").
+    price ⁠: Current lowest price for the category.

+* Purpose:
+    Maintains the cheapest prices from scraping, used to detect price drops.

+*Workflow*:
+When a price drop is found in ⁠ productData ⁠, it's compared with ⁠ SavedItem ⁠ to notify users via Email.

 # AI models